SLCoding/Sandman/content/opt/server-sleep/check-modules/README.md

 Example check script
 ====================
-You find this example here https://github.com/SLCoding/server-sleep/blob/dev-wiesendaniel/additional/check-modul-example/example.py
+You find this example in the additional folder.
 Please don't copy the lines below.
 Trust me, you won't be happy!
 `
-\#!/usr/bin/env python
+&%23;!/usr/bin/env python
-\#-*- coding: utf-8 -*-
+&%23;-*- coding: utf-8 -*-

 import sys, os
 from ConfigParser import SafeConfigParser